jorvlan/open-visualizations/README.md

 This repository has been used by:
 <pre>
+- Altay, S., et al., (2021).
+Information Delivered by a Chatbot Has a Positive Impact on COVID-19 Vaccines Attitudes and Intentions.
+    <b>PsyArXiv</b>. <a href="https://psyarxiv.com/eb2gt/">https://psyarxiv.com/eb2gt/</a>
 - Daeglau, M., et al., (2020).
 Motor Imagery EEG neurofeedback skill acquisition in the context of declarative interference and sleep.
     <b>bioRxiv</b>. <a href="https://doi.org/10.1101/2020.12.11.420919">https://doi.org/10.1101/2020.12.11.420919</a>